Jimbly/dcjam2024/Jimb-TODO.md

 Polish
 * Add a [help] button on the combat screen that explains the basic mechanics
+  * and/or just use the help area for "tooltips" during combat
   * explain hero ability icons: front/all/back
   * explain monster attack icons and aggro:
     * [img=attack_front_enemy] targets highest [img=aggro]AGGRO, divided by ties, rounded down